Why is Friends of Family Farmers launching a membership program?

 Didn’t you already have a membership program?

-While we’ve always sought for and received donations from hundreds of Oregonians and Oregon farms each year, we have not previously treated these donations as membership.
+While we’ve always sought and received donations from hundreds of Oregonians and Oregon farms each year, we have not previously treated these donations as membership.

 The vast majority of FoFF resources have come from foundations.
 While we are grateful for this institutional support, we know our long-term health as an organization requires a much larger base of individuals and farms in Oregon who invest annually in the organization with a steady flow of donations.